ctchanandy/moodle-report_forumkeywords/README.md

 The word cloud display make use of d3-cloud (https://github.com/jasondavies/d3-cloud) and D3.js (http://d3js.org/).

-The PNG image download feature make use of the JavaScript base64 code from Web Toolkit (http://www.webtoolkit.info/javascript-base64.html).

 ## Requirements

-- Moodle 3.4 (build 2017111300 or later), older versions may work but is not tested.
+- Moodle 3.4+ (build 2017111300 or later), older versions may work but is not tested.
 - Latest version of web browsers are recommended as most feature is rely on JavaScript.

 ## Installation